How to Play TriadCity

 The TriadCity Players' Guide

 "Attributes" are basic qualities possessed by each TriadCity character.
 There are ten of these: Intelligence, Wisdom, Charisma, Strength, Constitution, Dexterity, Armor, Hitroll, Damage Roll Minimum, and Damage Roll Maximum.
 You MUD aficionados may notice that most of these are similar to attributes found in other games.
-However, in TC they don't necessarily mean the same things they did in those earlier traditions:
+However, in TriadCity they don't necessarily mean the same things they did in those earlier traditions:

 Intelligence is the ability to learn quickly and well.
 Impacts use of skills, and use of game items.
 Will affect ability to solve puzzles, interact with automata, and in many respects see the world clearly.
 Important to all characters, but especially key for teachers, healers, and "brain workers" generally.